 NB All pain must be fully diagnosed and technique adjustments must only be made under the guidance of your Physiotherapist or Osteopath

-1) Low back pain and injury This can range from muscular aches to more serious joint or disc injuries that can cause neurological symptoms like tingling, numbness and weakness in the legs and must therefore be fully assessed by your Physiotherapist or Osteopath before continuing training.
+This can range from muscular aches to more serious joint or disc injuries that can cause neurological symptoms like tingling, numbness and weakness in the legs.
+This must be fully assessed by your Physiotherapist or Osteopath before continuing training.

-2) Shoulder pain and injury These range from impingement syndrome – damage to structures such as the long head of biceps tendon, supraspinatus and the sub-acromial bursa, as well as problems with the acromio-clavicular joint.
+These range from shoulder impingement syndrome to damage to structures such as the long head of biceps tendon, supraspinatus and the sub-acromial bursa, as well as problems with the acromio-clavicular joint.

 COMMON TECHNIQUE FAULT AND HOW TO CORRECT IT: Technique can be improved by training the scapular stabilisers which hold the shoulder blade in the correct position and therefore allow the stability muscles of the ball and socket joint of the shoulder – the rotator cuff muscles – to work optimally.
 When doing any movements where the arm is not moved above shoulder level (pushing or pulling) the shoulder blade should not move forwards.
 When looking at the alignment of the shoulder from the front, its upper contour should form an upward curve (smiley face) not a downward curve (unhappy face!)

-3) Neck pain and injury The small intervertebral discs, facet joints, nerves and blood vessels in the neck can become irritated if this part of the spine is not held in the correct position and cause neck pain, headaches and symptoms such as pins and needles or pain in the upper back and/or arms.
+The small intervertebral discs, facet joints, nerves and blood vessels in the neck can become irritated if this part of the spine is not held in the correct position whilst training, or sitting at your desk.
+This causes neck pain, headaches and symptoms such as pins and needles or pain in the upper back and/or arms.

 All of our videos are completely free and help to give a visual hints and tips.View Now